Date Paddled: August 23rd, 2020

 - 2000+ CFS: A very high depth.
 This is likely still practical for paddling though.

-- Wisconsin Dells National Park: In 1906, there was an effort to convert Devil’s Lake and Wisconsin Dells to state parks.
-Only Devil’s Lake succeeded.
-In 1934 an effort was made to create “Wisconsin Dells National Park” which would have stretched up to the Lemonweir River and been fantastic.
-It was sponsored by a senator but sadly failed.
+- The Failed National Park: In 1934 an effort was made to create “Wisconsin Dells National Park” which would have spanned from the Lemonweir River to the Lower Dells.
+It would have been fantastic and had the sponsorship of a senator, but sadly failed.

 - Logging: Mirror Lake State Park (yes, a State Park) has been repeatedly logged in recent years.
 They actually closed one of my favorite ski trails there because it was logged so badly.
 And recently an adjacent state natural area (“Mirror Lake Pine Oak Forest SNA”) was devastated by logging.
 The DNR doesn’t care…